eperedo/blog/creating-pages-with-react-and-gatsby.md

 ### Creating and using React components in Gatsby

 Since Gatsby use React under the hoods we can create our UI in tiny reusable components.
 Let's create a component called **TheNavBar**.
-Since we do not want to gatsby turn this component into a page, let's create a folder **components** and inside of it the navbar.
+Since we do not want to gatsby turn this component into a page, let's create a folder called **components** and inside of it the navbar.

 Our folder structure will look like this: